Conversational AI: The Growing Potential of Chatbots and Intelligent Personal Assistants for Businesses

 Mya conversational AI platform helps HR teams to prescreen a wide pool of candidates through various channels: Facebook, email, Skype, SMS or chat.
 The assistant asks a series of predefined questions, captures responses, answers candidate’s questions and delivers tips and progress updates to potential hires.

 Recruiters, in turn, receive actionable insights from Mya – a list of candidates for the position ranked from the most to the least qualified, based on a variety of collected metrics.
-According to Mya developers, the platform can automate of the qualifying and engagement process.
+According to Mya developers, the platform can automate up to 75% of the qualifying and engagement process.
 HR teams who tried Mya reported a 38% increase in efficiency, as well as a 150% increase in candidate engagement.

 Up to date, some of the best AI chatbots on the market are those automating the common internal workflows such as: